EU rules "mean children can't get life-saving cancer drugs"

 Currently, pharmaceutical companies developing new cancer medicines can gain exemptions from carrying out expensive testing of those drugs in patients under age 18, even where a drug’s mechanism of action suggests it could work in children.

-As a result, campaigners and scientists say, there are often long delays before new drugs are available for children, and some are never licensed for pediatric use at all.
+As a result, campaigners and scientists say, there are often long delays before new drugs are available for children, and some are never licensed for paediatric use at all.

 “Kids get hand-me-downs in many areas of life,” said Chesler.
 “But cancer drugs should not be an area where kids get hand-me-downs.”